Cambodia

 Cambodia, officially the Kingdom of Cambodia, (Note: ព្រះរាជាណាចក្រកម្ពុជា /km/) is a country in Mainland Southeast Asia.
 It is bordered by Thailand to the northwest, Laos to the north, and Vietnam to the east, and has a coastline along the Gulf of Thailand in the southwest.
-It spans an area of 181035 km2, dominated by a low-lying plain and the confluence of the Mekong river and Tonlé Sap, Southeast Asia's largest lake.
+It spans an area of about 181035 km2, dominated by a low-lying plain and the confluence of the Mekong river and Tonlé Sap, Southeast Asia's largest lake.
 It is dominated by a tropical climate.
-Cambodia has a population of about 17 million people, the majority of which are ethnically Khmer.
+Cambodia has a population of about 17 million people, the majority of whom are ethnically Khmer.
 Its capital and most populous city is Phnom Penh, followed by Siem Reap and Battambang.

+Cambodia has been inhabited for over 5000 years, with its earliest recorded kingdom known as Funan.
 In 802 AD, Jayavarman II declared himself king, uniting the warring Khmer princes of Chenla under the name "Kambuja".
-This marked the beginning of the Khmer Empire.
-The Indianised kingdom facilitated the spread of first Hinduism and then Buddhism to Southeast Asia and undertook religious infrastructural projects throughout the region, the most famous of which is Angkor Wat.
-In the 15th century, it began a decline in power until, in 1863, Cambodia became a French protectorate.
-Following Japanese occupation during World War II, Cambodia declared independence from France in 1953.
-The Vietnam War embroiled the country in civil war during the 1960s, culminating in a 1970 coup which installed the US-aligned Khmer Republic and the takeover of the communist Khmer Rouge in 1975.
-The Khmer Rouge ruled the country and carried out the Cambodian genocide from 1975 until 1979, until they were ousted during the Cambodian–Vietnamese War.
-Peace was restored by the 1991 Paris Peace Accords and subsequent United Nations peacekeeping mission, establishing a new constitution, holding the 1993 general election, and ending long-term insurgencies.
+Cambodia with this became the centre of power of the Khmer Empire.
+Over 600 years, the Khmer Empire facilitated the spread of first Hinduism and then Buddhism across Southeast Asia and undertook vast infrastructural projects throughout the region, the most famous of which is Angkor Wat.
+In the 15th century, Cambodia began a decline in power and territorial losses to its neighbours.
+In 1863, it became a French protectorate and later part of French Indochina.
+During World War II, Cambodia was occupied by Japan.
+French rule was then restored until Cambodia secured independence in 1953.

+Spillover of the Vietnam War in the 1960s destabilised Cambodia and contributed to internal conflict.
+Civil war ended with the takeover of the Khmer Rouge regime, which perpetraded a genocide from 1975 to 1979.
+A Vietnamese intervention and occupation deposed the Khmer Rouge, although insurgencies continued until 1999.
+By 1993 a United Nations peacekeeping mission had restored Cambodia's monarchy, and established a new constitution and elections.
 The 1997 coup d'état consolidated power under Prime Minister Hun Sen and the Cambodian People's Party (CPP).

-Cambodia is a constitutional monarchy and multi-party state, although the CPP dominates the political system.
+Cambodia is a constitutional monarchy and a de jure multi-party state, although the CPP dominates the political system and rules the country as de facto one-party state.
 The UN designates Cambodia a least developed country.
 Agriculture remains its dominant economic sector, with growth in textiles, construction, garments, and tourism leading to increased foreign investment and international trade.
-Corruption, human rights issues and deforestation have remained challenges in Cambodia's post-conflict development.
+Corruption, deforestation, human rights issues and organized crime have remained major challenges in Cambodia's post-conflict development.
 The official and most widely spoken language is Khmer, and the most widely practiced religion is Buddhism.
-The country's culture and traditions are shaped by its Angkorean heritage and international influences over its history.